open-keychain/open-keychain/README.md

 As can be seen in the API Demo, the apps themselves never need to handle key ids directly.
 You can use user ids (emails) to define recipients.
-If more than one public key exists for an email, OpenPGP Keychain will handle the problem by showing a selection screen.
+If more than one public key exists for an email, OpenKeychain will handle the problem by showing a selection screen.
 Additionally, it is also possible to use key ids.

 Also app devs never need to fiddle with private keys.
-On first operation, OpenPGP Keychain shows an activity to allow or disallow access, while also allowing to choose the private key used for this app.
+On first operation, OpenKeychain shows an activity to allow or disallow access, while also allowing to choose the private key used for this app.
 Please try the Demo app out to see how it works.

 #### Integration